Vulintus/OmniTrak_File_Format/Data Block Definitions/1000-1999 Sensor Readings.md

 ---

-* #### Block Code: 43981
+* #### Block Code: 1000
-  * Block Definition: OMNITRAK_FILE_VERIFY
+  * Block Definition: AMG8833_ENABLED
-  * Description: "First unsigned 16-bit integer written to every *.OmniTrak file to identify the file type, has a hex value of 0xABCD."
+  * Description: "Indicates that an AMG8833 thermopile array sensor is present in the system."
-  * Status: "In use in deployed programs."
+  * Status: "Used in early prototypes, can probably be safely replaced."
   * Block Format:
     * No data

----

-* #### Block Code: 1000
+    *
-  * Block Definition: AMG8833_ENABLED,Indicates that an AMG8833 thermopile array sensor is present in the system.,-
 ---

 * #### Block Code: 1001